zero318/thcrap-patches/TH8_ExtendedTrial/README.txt

-Touhou 8 Imperishable Night: Extended Trial v0.02 Patch Author: zero318
+Touhou 8 Imperishable Night: Extended Trial v0.03 Patch Author: zero318
 Credit to ExpHP, Priw, dassdude, and everyone else on ZUNcode who pointed me towards documentation, previously made the documentation, or otherwise humored my millions of questions making this.

 Documentation/FAQs/Changelog

 This patch is intended to port as many features of the old IN trials as possible to the final version.
 The two tiered time system is the main idea, but there are a lot of smaller and more subtle differences too.
 As an added bonus, ECL scripts can now use TIME_THRES_MET = 1 to detect specifically the first time requirement, so other patches could build off of that.

+Border of Life and Death:
+Completely removed.
+Instead, last spells are automatically triggered by getting hit during a spellcard (which uses all bomb stocks).
+Border team's unique ability is being able to activate this at any time regardless of whether a spellcard is active.

 Shot Types:
 Reimu: